 Workers’ interests are changing.
 As society evolves, its interests evolve too.
 In a workplace, it is no longer enough to have a good salary or stay in a comfort zone but to have a purpose beyond that.
 Nowadays, a job must include the role and tasks a person will develop but the company’s purpose.
 Employees want to know, from the very first time, how to develop their career in a company, how to grow professionally but also personally, and, above all, they want to be happy.

 This change has led Joan to squeeze his brain to achieve a balance.
 At Voxel this is applied with a model that aims to create a healthy and purposeful organization with the 4 Hs (Healthy, Honesty, Happiness, High performance).
 Healthy in terms of finances and high performance while having happy customers, providers, and employees while staying honest and humble.

-How will offices be for Voxel in the future, according to the People and Culture approach?
+How will Voxel adapt to the new People and Culture approach?

 This crisis has forced many companies to work from home.
 Even though it is not fully established, working from home will be usual soon.
 While “forced” work from home has led us to be more humane when working.
 For some, it has reminded us that work is part of life and not vice versa.
 Then, offices will change their concept: the office will become a place of cohesion between people, “to make a family”, because to work or meet we will have several options.

 #1: A bigger cause makes people fall in love with a business.